 Here are the THREE main steps for you to successfully migrate to the Microsoft 365 cloud

 1. Develop a Plan

 Before you begin your Microsoft 365 implementation, it is crucial to develop a general plan or road map.
 After familiarizing yourself and your leadership members with the capabilities of Microsoft 365, gather for a meeting to discuss the specifics.
-Some good question to ask include,
+Some good questions to ask include:

 - Where are we going as an organization?